Vespa symbol of robust youth in 50s.

-We know Vespa as the Italian emblematic scooter of 1946 produced by Piaggio, in bright painted colors and front fairing wind shield, a flat board to step feet in convenience and a bulk round metallic surface to cover engine, aesthetically pleasing its users.
+We all know Vespa, the Italian emblematic scooter of 1946 produced by Piaggio, in bright painted colors and front fairing wind shield, a flat board to step feet in convenience and a bulk round metallic surface to cover engine, aesthetically pleasing its users.

 The first prototype, a single model motor scooter manufactured before the full line to follow, was given the initials MP5 and baptized “Paperino,” the Italian name for Donald Duck a nickname given to it by the workers, because of the strange shape it had.